fstudart/AECOPD-Sputum-1Yr-Mortality/README.md

 Sequence data from all sputum samples (n=112) used in this analysis have been submitted to the National Center for Biotechnology Information’s Sequence Read Archive (SRA) under the following accession numbers: BioProject PRJNA491749 and SRA study accession SRP162074.

-In the Directory:/Files_used_analysis, the data files used for analysis in the manuscript "Sputum Microbiome is Associated With 1-Year Mortality Following COPD Hospitalizations" (Authors: Leitao Filho et al; https://www.ncbi.nlm.nih.gov/pubmed/30376356) are available for download:
+In the Directory:/Files_used_analysis, the data files used for analysis in the manuscript "Sputum Microbiome is Associated With 1-Year Mortality Following COPD Hospitalizations" (https://www.ncbi.nlm.nih.gov/pubmed/30376356) are available for download:

 1) BIOM files: 102-Sputum-not-rarefied-with-taxonomy.biom; 102-Sputum-rarefied-with-taxonomy.biom